jeff-tan-2020/epidemiology_project_2022/README.md

-**Discrete-time SIR and SEIR models with vaccination to estimate the transmissibility of Covid-19 variants in North Carolina ** \n
+_Discrete-time SIR and SEIR models with vaccination to estimate the transmissibility of Covid-19 variants in North Carolina_

-Jeffery Tan\n
+Jeffery Tan

 April 16, 2022

 Abstract

 I designed and implemented two discrete-time epidemiological models to model the transmission of Alpha, Delta, and Omicron variants of SARS-CoV-2 in North Carolina.
 These models were inspired by the SIR and SEIR models but incorporated both vaccination and natural immunity.
 The model implementation